← Back to Blog

 The Gap Between Commercial and Specialty

 Walk into any supermarket and you will find shelves of coffee that tastes roughly the same -- flat, bitter, interchangeable.
 That is commercial-grade coffee, scored below 80 on a 100-point scale by the Specialty Coffee Association (SCA).
-It is blended from dozens of origins, roasted dark to mask defects, and priced as a commodity.
+It gets blended from dozens of origins, roasted dark to mask defects, and priced as a commodity.

 How the SCA Scoring System Works